tpayne/lang-examples/nodejs/Azure/Table/README.md

 Notes
 -----
 - This code does not have any unit testing or SA analysis run as part of the CI process
+- The web interface is currently very crude and only provides the essentials for testing

 Known Issues List
 -----------------